-- 6.1 Employees are urged to raise concerns, often before problems have a chance of becoming serious, with their line manager or Head of Service.
+- 6.1 Employees are urged to raise concerns, often before problems have a chance of becoming serious, with their line manager or Service Manager.
 Employees have the right to engage the services of their Trade Union if they so wish.
 They may in any circumstance raise it directly with any of the following officers:

 - Chief Executive

-- Executive Directors

-- Head of Human Resources
+- Executive Head

-- Internal Audit
+- Service Managers

 - The Council's Monitoring Officer

 - The Council's S151 Officer

-NOTE: It is a specific requirement of the Council's Financial Regulations that all matters of fraud, misappropriation or other financial irregularity are referred immediately, by the employee raising a concern or the officer to whom they have initially reported, to the Council's Section 151 Officer (currently the Executive Director) and/or Internal Audit.
+NOTE: It is a specific requirement of the Council's Financial Regulations that all matters of fraud, misappropriation or other financial irregularity are referred immediately, by the employee raising a concern or the officer to whom they have initially reported, to the Council's Section 151 Officer.